jadjoubran/ionic2-generator/README.md

 Just `git clone` the repository and run `npm install`

-Make sure to have `eslint` and `editorconfig` plugins installed to be conform the format and codestyle of the project
+Make sure to have `eslint` and `editorconfig` plugins installed to conform to the format and codestyle of the project